 As you may already know, trigonometry is a branch of mathematics that studies the relationship between side lengths and angles of triangles.There are three main functions used in trigonometry: sine, cosine, tangent, which are usually labelled as sin, cos, tan respectively.

-Let’s review what each of the above functions does.
+Let’s review what each one of the above functions does.
 Let’s also learn how to do trigonometry on fingers.

 In the non-right angle triangles we use Sine Law and Cosine Law to determine the side lengths and angles.

 Trigonometry is widely used in many aspects of our life, especially in construction, astronomy, physics, electronic music, flight engineering, marine engineering, navigation, medicine, cartography, electricity, etc.

 Let’s take a look at one of the practical usages of trigonometry in our life.

 Your house has a roof which makes up a triangle as shown below.

 You need to calculate the lengths of the roof slopes AB and BC when the angles of elevation A and C are given.
 The measure of angle B = 180o – (A + B) = 180o – (35o + 41o) = 104o.

 Now let’s have a look at another trigonometry problem we usually come across at school.